louthy/language-ext/README.md

 ```C#
     var dict = map<string,int>();
 ```
-Also you can pass in a list of tuples or key-value pairs, which will create a `ImmutableDictionary.Builder` before generating the immutable dictionery itself:
+Also you can pass in a list of tuples or key-value pairs, which will create a `ImmutableDictionary.Builder` before generating the immutable dictionary itself:
 ```C#
     var m = map<int, string>(
                tuple(1, "a"),